High-Level Training

 - Meals: Breakfast, Lunch, Dinner

-Certified rescuer and instructor with training in alpine technical rescue and teaching experience.
+Certified rescuer and instructor with training in technical alpine rescue and teacher.

-Veteran mountain guide, specialized instructor, and helicopter pilot.
+Veteran mountain guide, specialist instructor, and helicopter pilot.
 Member of the European Guides Association.

 Helicopter Rescue Commission